wikindx/wikindx/website/web/src/content/sharing/cms.md

 This introduction to CMS Hooks has three parts:

-- Deals with the display of single or multiple resources from a WIKINDX in a CMS.
+- the display of single or multiple resources from a WIKINDX in a CMS.
-- Deals with sending an encoded complex SQL SELECT statement to WIKINDX from the CMS.
+- sending an encoded, complex SQL SELECT statement to WIKINDX from the CMS.
-- Deals with the parsing and formatting of citations in a block of text sent from the CMS to the WIKINDX.
+- the parsing and formatting of citations in a block of text sent from the CMS to the WIKINDX.

 ## Displaying single or multiple WIKINDX resources in a CMS